wiselenium/wiselenium/README.md

 `findElement(Class elementClass, By by)`, `initElements(Class pageClass)`, `get(String url)`, `takeScreenShot(String fileName)`, `waitFor(long timeOutInSeconds)`, `getDriver()`.

 #### Storing the driver for the thread
+Not needed.
 The WiseTest base class automatically stores the driver at the WiseContext for you.

-# Project Setup
-Soon to be deployed at the Maven Central Repository.

 # About the developers
 http://www.linkedin.com/in/andrericardoschaffer